A streak of gray and a cheerful "Hi!"

 - In one movie scene Rocky and Bullwinkle are directed to a hospital's J Ward.

-- When Rocky asks Bullwinkle what "fraught with portent" meant, he merely quips, "I dunno, I heard it on Meet the Press."
+- When Rocky asks Bullwinkle what "an ethical dilemma which is fraught with portent" meant, he merely quips, "I dunno, I heard it on Meet the Press."

 - Fearless Leader's appearance is based heavily on this World War II-era poster◊.